sinedied/articles/articles/angular/ng-lite/ng-lite-1.md

 ![Comparison between default starter and our](./assets/ng-lite-starter-comparison.png)

-Also, a nice side effect of this work is the reduction of the initial bunldle size, from a 150.74 kB total (46.16 kB gzipped) with the default `ng new` template to a 115.52 kB total (13.5 kB gzipped) with our starter.
+Also, a nice side effect of this work is the reduction of the initial bunldle size, from a 150.91 kB total (46.20 kB gzipped) with the default `ng new` template to a 116.01 kB total (36.15 kB gzipped) with our starter.

 Of course, that's a bit tedious and not something you want to do everytime you start a new project!
-You can use this [github template](https://github.com/sinedied/ng-lite-starter) if you'd like to use this starter again in the future, or make your own.
+You can use this [github template](https://github.com/sinedied/ng-lite-starter) if you'd like to use this starter again in the future, or you can make your own.

 ## What about testing?

 You may have noticed that this template doesn't include any testing tools.
-That may be fine for personal projects, but it's not a good idea for a production app to skip on unit testing.
+That may be fine for learning and personal projects, but it's not a good idea for a production app to skip on unit testing.

 While the default Angular starter includes unit tests, it makes use of the older and clunky [Karma](https://karma-runner.github.io)/[Jasmine](https://jasmine.github.io) combo for unit testing.

-When you need units testing for your project, you can use the much better and faster testing framework [Jest](https://jestjs.io) with our `ngLite` template in a few extra steps:
+When you need units testing for your project, you can use the much better and faster testing framework [Jest](https://jestjs.io) with our `ngLite` template by adding a few extra steps:

 1. Run the command `npm install --save-dev jest @angular-builders/jest @types/jest` to install the dependencies.